jbremz/rolling-sampler/README.md

 # Rolling Sampler

+> **NOTE:** This was a beginner Rust learning project so expect some pretty terrible code (as well as unwise additions from our AI friend).

 ## Overview
 Desktop application for sampling live audio, starting recording from a desired number of seconds in the past so you don't have to manually move back in the audio.